SwedbankPay/developer.swedbankpay.com/README.md

 [![GitHub Actions Status][gh-actions-badge]][gh-actions]
 ![Last Master Commit][last-commit-badge]

-This is the repository for [Swedbank Pay Developer Portal][1].
-It is run as a [Jekyll][2] website on [GitHub Pages][3].
+This is the repository for [Swedbank Pay Developer Portal][swp-dp].
+It is run as a [Jekyll][jekyll] website on [GitHub Pages][gh-pages].

 ## Contributing

-Bug reports and pull requests are welcome on [GitHub][8].
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant][9] code of conduct as well as [PayEx Open Source Development Guidelines][10].
+Bug reports and pull requests are welcome on [GitHub][github].
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant][ccov] code of conduct as well as [Swedbank Pay Open Source Development Guidelines][dev-guidelines].

 ## Usage

-To view this website, browse to [developer.swedbankpay.com][1].
+To view this website, browse to [developer.swedbankpay.com][swp-dp].
 If you'd like to host it locally on your computer, you need to do the following:

-1. [Clone this repository][4].
+1. [Clone this repository][cloning].
-2. Jekyll is written in [Ruby][5], so you'll need to download and install that.
+2. Jekyll is written in [Ruby][ruby], so you'll need to download and install that.
 If you're installing on Windows, choose setup with DevKit.
-3. To install the [Ruby Gems][6] this web site requires, you first need to install [Bundler][7].
+3. To install the [Ruby Gems][gems] this web site requires, you first need to install [Bundler][bundler].
 4. Once Ruby and Bundler is in place, type `bundle install` inside the root folder of this repository.
 5. Run `bundle exec jekyll serve` to start the website.